sshalem/JAVA/_7_Data_Structure/_1_Array_Data_Structure/README.md

 		super();
 		this.array = new int[length];
 	}

+	/**
+	* Here I make a dynamic array
+	* If array reached it's last element ,
-	public void insert(int number) {
+	* I create new array with twice the length of previous one */ public void insert(int number) {
 		if (count == array.length) {
 			int[] newArray = new int[count * 2];